patrickstowell/PHY303-Lectures-2024/_sources/unit3/phy303-unit3-shellmodel-and-spin.md

 We will avoid fully deriving this for now as the focus on this course is the implications that a full QM approach has on the behavior of our nucleons.

-A major point is to realise that although nuclei are composed of nucleons they largely act as an isolated single entity.
+A major point is to realize that although nuclei are composed of nucleons they largely act as an isolated single entity.
 In particular they have a well defined Total Angular Momentum called Nuclear Spin, $I$.
 Nucleons themselves also have Angular Momentum ($l$) and Intrinsic Spin ($s$).
 The vital point in our QM shell model is that the $l$ and $s$ of all the nucleons together determines the Total Nuclear Spin $I$ of a nucleus.

 The result of treating the nucleus in this way we will see is the ability to now predict
 - Nuclear Magic Numbers